lilessam/statister/README.md

 ##Statister
-###Statistics Maker plugin for OctoberCMS
+###Statistics Maker plugin for Laravel 5.2/OctoberCMS
-####The plugin maks a powerfull statistics system in OctoberCMS backend panel based on YAML file you as a developer will write with specific easy rules.
+####The plugin maks a powerfull statistics system in your backend panel based on YAML file you (as a developer) will write with specific easy rules.

 ###Main features
 * General statistics.